Israel's anti-government protests deepen Netanyahu's problems | DW | 20.07.2020

 Controversial aid package

-Meanwhile, Netanyahu's trial continued on Sunday, albeit without the defendant being present.
-The next phase of hearing witness testimonies was set for January 2021.
+Meanwhile, Netanyahu's trial continued on Sunday, albeit without the defendant present.
+The next phase, which hears witness testimonies, was set for January 2021.

 But even this rollout did not go smoothly.
 Netanyahu's office had to clarify that the payouts would not go to the country's highest earners or senior civil servants, following criticism across the country that the money would also go to people who did not need it and had not been severely affected by the pandemic.